mrkamel/spreadshirt_client/README.md

   private
     def generate_token
-      # Generate a uniq token that may be used instead of the spreadshirt_basket_id to retrieve a basket
+      # Generate a unique token that may be used instead of the spreadshirt_basket_id to retrieve a basket
       # The generated token must have 40 characters according to the spreadshirt API documentation.
       begin
         self.token = SecureRandom.hex(20)